-THIS EXPOSÉ ON JAW DROPPING HYPERBOLE WILL LITERALLY KILL YOU!!!
+THIS EXPOSÉ ON JAW DROPPING HYPERBOLE WILL LITERALLY KILL YOU TO DEATH!!!

 There are an awful lot of reckless promises being made about web content these days.
 Hyperbole is rampant.
 You know what “hyperbole” means; “exaggerated statements or claims not meant to be taken literally.”